finance calculator

 Deep dive

-This APY to APR calculator converts advertised annual percentage yield into nominal APR using the compounding frequency.
-Enter APY and periods per year to compare accounts that quote APY against rates quoted as APR.
+This APY to APR calculator converts an advertised annual percentage yield into an equivalent nominal APR using the compounding frequency you specify.
+Enter APY and the number of compounding periods per year to see the underlying nominal rate behind the marketing yield.

 FAQs